Erudika/scoold/README.md

 sent to Para to the location `POST /v1/questions`.
 Here are a few key points about that architecture:
 - A Para server can be hosted anywhere and store data inside any of the [supported databases](https://github.com/Erudika/para#database-integrations).
 - Para is a multi-tenant server which stores data in isolated environments called "apps".
-- Each instance of the Scoold server needs one Para app for data storage.
-- Two or more instance of Scoold (like a cluster) can connect to the same Para app environment and share the data.
+- One or more instance of Scoold (like a cluster) can connect to the same Para app environment and share the data.
 - Multiple separate Scoold websites can be powered by the same Para backend using different Para apps.
-- Each app environment is completely separated from others and has its own database table and search index.
+- Each app environment is completely independent from others and has its own database table and search index.
 - Both Scoold and Para can be hosted on the same machine or on multiple machines, on different networks.
-- Scoold talks to Para via HTTP so Para must be directly accessible from Scoold, but can also be hosted on a private network.
+- Scoold talks to Para via HTTP(S) so Para must be directly accessible from Scoold, but can also be hosted on a private network.

 Here's an overview of the architecture:
 <pre>